Urban renaissance: Urban renaissance in the United States

+Many American cities have seen at least a modest bounce in interest in core cities and older neighborhoods in recent years with a special emphasis on condominium projects, often in formerly non-residential structures.
 In the United States, efforts to revitalise urban areas often involve ideas of downtown/city centre as an art and cultural hub or arts district, somewhat akin to Richard Florida's concept of making the urban core friendly to the Creative Class.
 City leaders may promote events such as First Friday art walks and the construction of convention centers and theatres in order to attract visitors who live in suburbs.
+The word 'renaissance' was used by some cities in the USA in a similar period.
+For example, the city of Rochester, New York introduced Rochester 2010 - The Renaissance Plan in April 1999.